I am firmly ensconced here in the prestigious Attila the Hun chair at the distinguished Limbaugh Institute for advanced conservative studies.

 I've seen this.

-Just wanted you to be uh uh aware and if if they knock on your door, have fun.
+And if they knock on your door, have fun.

 Invite them in.

-Well, there's a there's a uh stolen car, and the cops are chasing this stolen car in Fort Worth, Texas.
+I mean, it's up to you, but oh, there's a stolen car, and the cops are chasing this stolen car in Fort Worth, Texas.

 I'm watching this on Fox.

-Uh if you are driving the stolen car, everybody knows you stole it, everybody knows who you are.
+If you are driving the stolen car, everybody knows you stole it.

 Make it easy on yourself and just pull over.

-Uh really, you don't want to cause any injuries.
+Really, you don't want to cause any injuries.

-We know you're listening, everybody driving does.
+We know you're listening.

-Speaking, speaking of this, here's a Reuters story out of Los Angeles.
+Speaking of this, here's a Reuters story out of Los Angeles.

-Some California drivers are resorting to desperate measures uh to beat the surge in gas prices at the pump.
+Some California drivers are resorting to desperate measures to beat the surge in gas prices at the pump.

-Uh every time fuel goes up, we start noticing it.
+Every time fuel goes up, we start noticing it.

-Lujan's 20 trucks roam the busy freeways of Orange and LA counties as part of a publicly funded patrol that gives a free gallon of gasoline to drivers who have run out.
+Lujan's 20 trucks roam the busy freeways of Orange and L.A. counties as part of a publicly funded patrol that gives a free gallon of gasoline to drivers who have run out.

-It also offers the basic assistance to other basic assistance to drivers whose vehicles have uh broken down.
+It also offers the basic assistance to other basic assistance to drivers whose vehicles have broken down.

-Um just you just did just d that Mr. Snerdley, you even said that people are hurting out there.
+Mr. Snerdley, you even said that people are hurting out there.

 This makes total sense that people would run out of gasoline on purpose for a free gallon of gas.

-At LA prices, three bucks, three fifty a gallon.
+At LA prices, $3, $3.50 a gallon.

 Hell yes, makes total sense.